Chinese Red Army: Formation of a new Army (late 1930s)

 In the summer of 1936, the Second Legion, the Sixth Legion and the Thirty-Second Army formed a new group army.
 It was named the Second Red Army and He Long was tasked with being its commander.
 The Second Red Army and Fourth Red Army arrived in north Shaanxi in the autumn of 1936.
 Around the same time, roughly 21,000 soldiers from the Fourth Red Army attacked Gansu, wanting to find a way to the Soviet Union.
 By the end of 1936, they were defeated by the Nationalist forces' General Ma Bufang, with more than 6,000 soldiers being captured.
 Only Xu Xiangqian and other senior officers survived.
 Because of this great failure, the Fourth Red Army's Commander in Chief Zhang Guotao was stripped of his military power.

-When the anti-Japanese war broke out on 7 July 1937, the communist military forces were nominally integrated into the National Revolutionary Army of the Republic of China, forming the Eighth Route Army and the New Fourth Army units.
+The Second Sino-Japanese War began on 7 July 1937 with the Marco Polo Bridge Incident.'
+As part of the United Front of the Communists and Nationalists against the invading Japanese forces, the Red Army was incorporated into the National Revolutionary Army, forming the Eighth Route Army and the New Fourth Army.

 The First Red Army was integrated into the 115th Division of the Nationalist forces.
 The Second Red Army was integrated into the 120th Division of the Nationalist forces.
 The Fourth Red Army was integrated into the 129th Division of the Nationalist forces.
 These three divisions had 45,000 soldiers in all.
 10,000 soldiers were left to defend the base areas in northern Shaanxi.
 In southern China, the New Fourth Army's 10,000 soldiers acted as a guerrilla force.
 At the time of the Second Sino-Japanese War, these two armies contained one million armed men.

 The Red Army grew rapidly during the war, At the end of the Second Sino-Japanese War, the Red Army had 2 million militia members and 900,000 regular troops.